Innocent lives sucked into the Belarusian maelstrom | bne IntelliNews

 “I was only a few weeks away from giving birth and I didn't want to do it in Minsk.
 The plan had always been to go to another country for the birth.
 I have been to Germany when I needed treatment in the past and the Baltics are close,” Nadia said.

 Shaidulina’s Latvian visa came through.
 The two women packed a suitcase with essentials.
 Nadia, now heavily pregnant and only a few weeks away from giving birth, bundled her daughter into Shaidulina’s car and the three of them fled the country.
 Shaidulina stopped in the Latvian capital Riga.
-Nadia went on to Tallinn where her sister lives and where Vasilevich had recently opened an office.
+Nadia went on to Tallinn where her sister lives and where Vasilevich has an office.

-“I stayed in an Airbnb to start with as we had to remain in quarantine on arrival, but we are settled now.
+“I rented an aptment, as we had to remain in quarantine on arrival, but we are settled now.
 I have been to the hospital and they are prepared to take me for the birth and we just found a place for my daughter in the local international school.
 She needs friends and there are a few girls there that speak English,” says Nadia.
 “Sasha is still in prison and the situation is not predictable.
 I can’t understand how it happened.
 You have to stay calm so that you won’t go insane.
 If I let go I’ll be in a psychiatric clinic.”

 The opposition and the president are now in a tense standoff.
 Lukashenko came close to being ousted in August until Russian President Vladimir Putin stepped in and said he was willing to send a special military unit to quell the protests “if necessary” on August 27.
 But Lukashenko, despite slowly ramping up the violence again, has failed to retake control of the streets or break the spirit of the people.
-Demonstrations continue every week and the already weak economy is under growing pressure as the money runs out.
+Demonstrations continue every week and the already weak economy is under mounting pressure as the money runs out.
 The Kremlin is only lending Lukashenko just enough to prevent an economic collapse, but, as bne IntelliNews reported, is becoming tired of him.
 Russian Foreign Minister Sergei Lavrov was in Minsk at the end of November and made it clear that the Kremlin wants him to push through a constitutional reform that could end the crisis and will almost certainly see Lukashenko’s powers reduced or even force him to leave office.

-In the meantime the nominal winner of the August 9 elections, opposition leader Tikhanovskaya, continues to tour Europe, tirelessly lobbying for support in the people’s fight to oust Lukashenko.
+In the meantime, the nominal winner of the August 9 elections, opposition leader Tikhanovskaya, continues to tour Europe, tirelessly lobbying for support in the people’s fight to oust Lukashenko.
 She also has a husband in jail.
 She also has a young child.
 And she also had to flee the country.

 “My husband Siarhei Tsikhanouski has been imprisoned for half a year already.
 We communicate only through letters and his lawyer.
 He was able to call me once.
 Our five-year-old daughter asks if her father is alive.
 And our family is just a case among 145 others in Belarus,” Tikhanovskaya said in a tweet on November 30, using the Belarusian transliteration of her family name.
 “I know that some political prisoners won't see the birth of their first child.
 Some will lose their businesses.
 Some will damage health irreparably suffering from COVID without any medical help.
 None of them did anything illegal.”

-Nadia successful gave birth to their healthy second daughter on December 2 in a hospital in Tallinn where she is now forced to wait to see what the future will bring.
+Nadia successful gave birth to their healthy second daughter on December 2 in a hospital in Tallinn, where she is now forced to wait to see what the future will bring.

 Register